fleetdm/fleet/articles/ndes-scep-proxy.md

 ### 2. Configure NDES SCEP settings

-Fill in the SCEP settings.
-You will need to provide the SCEP URL which accepts the SCEP protocol.
-In addition, you will need to give the Admin URL with the associated username and password to retrieve the one-time challenge passwords for SCEP enrollment.
+You will need to provide the SCEP URL that accepts the SCEP protocol.
+You'll also need to give the Admin URL with the associated username and password to get the one-time challenge passwords for SCEP enrollment.

 ![Configure NDES SCEP settings](../website/assets/images/articles/ndes-scep-config.png)

 Note:
 * The example paths end with `/certsrv/mscep/mscep.dll` and `/certsrv/mscep_admin/` respectively.
 These path suffixes are the default paths for NDES on Windows Server 2022 and should only be changed if you have customized the paths on your server.
 * When saving the configuration, Fleet will attempt to connect to the SCEP server to verify the connection, including retrieving a one-time challenge password.
 This validation also occurs when adding a new SCEP configuration or updating an existing one via API and GitOps, including dry runs.
-Please make sure the NDES password cache size is large enough to accommodate this validation.
+Please ensure the NDES password cache size is large enough to accommodate this validation.

 ### 3. Create a SCEP configuration profile